Earth's crappiest heroes

 An offensive-looking game with flawed swimming controls that seems to be built with a budget of $5, this game is so infamous it might prevent Aquaman from ever starring in another one.
 Based on the multiple entries on this list, the DC Comics employee that approved the creation of video games from 1997 to 2006 sure seemed to hate gamers.

 1. Superman (N64)

 No list of horrible games is ever truly complete.
-There were tons of runner-ups here, including X-Men for the NES and a couple Hellboy games.
-If you have any harrowing tales of heroically terrible comic fames, be sure to share in the comments!
+There were tons of runner-ups here, and if you have any harrowing tales of heroically terrible comic games, be sure to share them in the comments!